mycaule/reading-resources/README.md

 ------------------------------

 #### 2013

 [back to TOC](#table-of-contents)

 ##### December

 - Two articles on the difficulty on being a software engineer, at that time I didn't really want to choose a software career path.
 [Patrick McKenzie - Don't Call Yourself A Programmer](http://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/), [Jeff Atwood - So You Don't Want to be a Programmer After All](http://www.codinghorror.com/blog/2013/04/so-you-dont-want-to-be-a-programmer-after-all.html).
 - Some Delphi links for the museum, [Delphi basics](http://www.delphibasics.co.uk/) was the best online resource to find help for Delphi, [using C++ objects in Delphi](http://rvelthuis.de/articles/articles-cppobjs.html), yes I had to use this dinosaur!
 - [Armando Fox, David Patterson - Agile Development Using Ruby on Rails](https://www.edx.org/course/agile-development-using-ruby-on-rails-the-basics) where I learned that software wasn't only about Delphi and C++
 - Blake Masters notes on Peter Thiel course [Zero to One](https://blakemasters.com/peter-thiels-cs183-startup)

 ###### October

 - [C++ FAQ](https://isocpp.org/faq), [Bjarne Stroustrup](https://www.stroustrup.com) FAQs
 - [SpaceSniffer](http://www.uderzo.it/main_products/space_sniffer/)

 ###### September

-- Dealing with legacy code: [I've inherited 200k of spaghetti code](https://programmers.stackexchange.com/questions/155488/ive-inherited-200k-lines-of-spaghetti-code-what-now) from Stack Otherflow, Martin Fowler's Refactoring book
+- Dealing with legacy code: [I've inherited 200k of spaghetti code](https://programmers.stackexchange.com/questions/155488/ive-inherited-200k-lines-of-spaghetti-code-what-now) from Stack Overflow, Martin Fowler's Refactoring book
 - [CSS animations cheatsheet](http://www.justinaguilar.com/animations/), [Git concepts simplified](https://gitolite.com/gcs), [Project Euler](https://projecteuler.net/)

 ###### June

 - On Richard Stallman, [lifestyle](https://framablog.org/2013/06/03/stallman-style-de-vie/), [reasons not to use Google](https://stallman.org/google.html)

 ##### April

 - Learning about UX, [52 week of UX](https://52weeksofux.com/tagged/week_1) and Don Norman's book.
 Julie Zhuo (Facebook) post [was also a must see](https://medium.com/the-year-of-the-looking-glass/the-future-of-design-in-technology-fe1697e5826).
 - [Hack Design](https://hackdesign.org/) is a newsletter for learning web design in 52 weeks, [Balsamiq](https://www.balsamiq.com/) for wireframes, [Dribble](https://dribbble.com/).

 ------------------------------

 #### 2012

 [back to TOC](#table-of-contents)

 - Andrew Hunt - The Pragmatic Programmer